Africa Through the Lens: A Photographer

 March 6 - Serengeti National Park (Thomson Serengeti Nyumba - Central - SWCS)

 Today you have the option of joining a Serengeti balloon safari (additional fee and advance reservations required-if needed, the back up ballooning day would be tomorrow morning).
 The experience begins with an early rise (approx 4am) and pre-dawn drive to the balloon launch site, where you will be given a balloon briefing prior to take-off.
 As the sun rises, you lift gently off the ground, enjoying a bird’s eye perspective as you skim over the tops of acacia trees, meander over the Seronera River and finally touch down.
 You’ll be greeted with a champagne toast and treated to a full English breakfast.

-For those who do not join the balloon ride this morning you’ll awaken instead to the calls of the African dove or superb starling.
-From the comfort of your Nyumba you’ll smell the luscious scents of hot tea and fresh coffee beckoning you to greet the dawn; the majesty of the Serengeti awaits!
-As you sit comfortably on your verandah, sipping hot drinks and watching the day break, you may even spot giraffe or zebra grazing in the distance.
-After breakfast at your Nyumba you begin your quest to discover abundant and fascinating animal behavior in the park.
+For those who do not join the balloon ride this morning, you’ll awaken instead to the calls of the African dove or superb starling.
+Enjoy hot tea or coffee as you sit comfortably on your verandah watching the day break; you may even spot giraffe or zebra grazing in the distance.
+After breakfast, another fascinating day of wildlife viewing begins.